-- 6. The computer systems, including gaming related application software, are logically secured through the use of passwords, biometrics, or other means approved by the OLC.
-Security parameters for passwords, if configurable, shall meet the following minimum requirements: - a.
+- 7. The computer systems, including gaming related application software, are logically secured through the use of passwords, biometrics, or other means approved by the OLC.
+Security parameters for passwords shall meet the following minimum requirements: - a.
 Passwords are changed at least once every 90 days. - b.
 Passwords are at least 8 characters in length and contain a combination of at least two of the following criteria: upper case letters, lower case letters, numeric and/or special characters. - c.
 Passwords may not be re-used for a period of 18 months; or passwords may not be re-used within the last ten password changes. - d.
-User accounts are automatically locked out after 5 failed login attempts. - Note 1: The Standard Operating Procedures (SOPs) are to delineate whether the system is configurable for security parameters for passwords, and to what extent the system is configurable in meeting the security parameter requirements.
+User accounts are automatically locked out after 5 failed login attempts.